 Delaying your retirement plan can be costly.
 Let’s say you expect a 10% return on your investments.
 If you delay by just five years, your final retirement corpus can shrink by nearly 40%.
 Push it by ten years, and you might lose out on 65% of your potential wealth.
 The lesson?
 Start early, stay consistent, and let time do its magic.

-Most professionals start earning in their mid-20s and work until their late 50s or early 60s.
-At the same time, people are living longer—many comfortably into their 80s.
+Most professionals in India start earning in their mid-20s and work until their late 50s or early 60s.
+At the same time, people are living longer - many comfortably into their 80s.
 This means your 35-year career has to fund your expenses for another 25 to 30 years.
 That’s a long time to rely on savings and investments, and it highlights why planning ahead is non-negotiable.

 Retirement planning ensures that you remain financially independent even after you stop working.
 No one wants to depend on their children or relatives for daily expenses.
 The goal is simple: pay off debts, use insurance to manage uncertainties, and let your investments take care of your lifestyle.